March 16, 2017

 Form bean mixture into two patties, approx. 3-4 in. wide and 1 in. thick.
 Coat patties completely in sesame seeds.

 5. Cook burgers

 Heat remaining 2 T. sesame oil in a skillet over medium-low heat.
 Place the patties in the skillet and cook them 5 minutes on the first side.
 Flip them to the other side, cook 3 minutes.
 Cover the skillet and cook for another 3 minutes, or until the burgers are heated through.
 Stir together mayonnaise and remaining 1 t.
 Sriracha.

 Cut buns in half and toast.
-Spread Sriracha mayonnaise on each of the buns.
+Mix Sriracha and mayonnaise and spread on each of the buns.
 Place the burgers on top.
 Remove cucumbers from marinade and divide among burgers then top with cilantro sprigs and top bun.
 Serve with radishes.
 Enjoy!